Audio suggests crew of crashed cargo plane lost control

-WASHINGTON, D.C. — A recording from the cockpit of a cargo plane that crashed into a Texas bay in February suggests the pilot lost control while preparing to land at a Houston airport.
+DALLAS — A recording from the cockpit of a cargo plane that crashed into a Texas bay in February suggests the pilots lost control while preparing to land at a Houston airport.

 The Boeing 767 dropped into Trinity Bay killing the three people aboard after losing more than 3,000 feet of altitude in 30 seconds, according to tracking data from FlightAware.com.